elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 Another issue with the solution above is that the `Enum.flat_map/2` step will build a huge list, with all the words in the file, before we effectively start counting them.
 Again, for a large document, this means more memory usage and a waste of processing time in building a list that will be traversed right after.

 Luckily, Elixir provides a solution to this problem (and has provided it for quite some time): streams.
-One of the advantage of streams is they are lazy, allowing us traverse collections item by item, in this case, line by line, instead of loading the whole data set into memory.
+One of the advantage of streams is they are lazy, allowing us to traverse collections item by item, in this case, line by line, instead of loading the whole data set into memory.
 Let's rewrite the example above to use streams:

 ```elixir
 File.stream!("path/to/some/file")